– Diarrhea is common in dogs, but when you see blood in it, it's best to immediately consult a veterinarian.

 Symptoms of a roundworm infestation in your pet can include:

-Most commonly, puppies are infected by their mother, either just before birth or whilst nursing.
+Most commonly, puppies are infected by their mother, either just before birth or while nursing.

 Similar to other types of worms, the treatment for this parasite is a parasitic dewormer.